Geometric Graph Manifolds with non-negative scalar curvature

-In dimension 3, the simplest nontrivial example with nonnegative scalar curvature is the usual description of $\Sph^3$ as the union of two solid tori endowed with a product metric, see \mbox{Figure 1}.
+In dimension three, the simplest nontrivial example of a \ggm with nonnegative scalar curvature is the usual description of $\Sph^3$ as the union of two solid tori $D^2\times S^1$ endowed with a product metric, see \mbox{Figure 1}.
 If this product metric is invariant under $\SO(2)\times \SO(2)$, we can also take a quotient by the cyclic group generated by $R_p\times R_p^q$ to obtain a \ggm metric on any lens space $L(p,q)=\Sph^3/\Z_p$.
 Here $R_p\in \SO(2)$ denotes the rotation of angle $2\pi/p$.

-There is a further family whose members also admit \ggm metrics with nonnegative scalar curvature: the so called {\it prism manifolds} $P(m,n):=\Sph^3/G_{m,n}$, which depend on two relatively prime positive integers $m,n$.
-A \ggm metric on $P(m,n)$ can be constructed as a quotient of the metric on $\Sph^3$ as above, with the two solid tori being in addition isometric, by the group generated by $R_{2n} \times R_{2n}^{-1}$ and $(R_m \times R_m)\circ J$, where $J$ is a fixed point free isometry switching the two solid tori.
+There is a further family whose members also admit \ggm metrics with nonnegative scalar curvature: the so-called {\it prism manifolds} $P(m,n):=\Sph^3/G_{m,n}$, which depend on two relatively prime positive integers $m,n$.
+Such a metric on $P(m,n)$ can be constructed as a quotient of the metric on $\Sph^3$ as above by the group $G_{m,n}$ generated by $R_{2n} \times R_{2n}^{-1}$ and $(R_m \times R_m)\circ J$, where $J$ is a fixed point free isometry switching the two isometric solid tori.
 Topologically $P(m,n)$ is thus a single solid torus whose boundary is identified to be a Klein bottle.
 Its fundamental group $G_{m,n}$ is abelian if and only if $m=1$, and in fact $P(1,n)$ is diffeomorphic to $L(4n,2n-1)$; see \sref{prelim}.
 Unlike in the case of lens spaces, the diffeomorphism type of a prism manifold is determined by its fundamental group.

-Our main result is to show that these are the only compact \ggms with nonnegative scalar curvature.
-We will see that the twisted cylinders in this case are of the form $C=(D\times\R)/\Z$, where $D$ is a 2-disk of nonnegative Gaussian curvature, whose boundary $\partial D$ is a closed geodesic along which the curvature vanishes to infinite order.
+Our main purpose is to show that these are the only three dimensional compact \ggms with nonnegative scalar curvature, and to classify the moduli space of such metrics.
+We will see that the twisted cylinders in this case are of the form $C=(D\times\R)/\Z$, where $D$ is the interior of a 2-disk of nonnegative Gaussian curvature, whose boundary $\partial D$ is a closed geodesic along which the curvature vanishes to infinite order.
 We fix once and for all such a metric $\ml\,,\mr_0$ on a 2-disc $D_0$, whose boundary has length~$1$ and which is rotationally symmetric.
-We call a \ggm metric on a \mbox{3-manifold} {\it standard} if the generating disk $D$ of a twisted cylinder $C$ as above is isometric to $D_0$ with metric $r^2\ml,\mr_0$ for some $r>0$.
+We call a \ggm metric on a \mbox{3-manifold} {\it standard} if the generating disk $D$ of a twisted cylinder $C$ as above is isometric to the interior of $D_0$ with metric $r^2\ml\,,\mr_0$ for some constant $r>0$.
 Observe that the projection of $\partial D\times\{s\}$ for $s\in\R$ is a parallel foliation by closed geodesics of the flat totally geodesic 2-torus $(\partial D \times\R)/\Z$.

 We provide the following classification: